 The primary use for Evidently is the comparison between two datasets.
-These datasets can include model input features, predictions, and actuals (or true labels).
+These datasets are model application logs.
+They can include model input features, predictions, and/or actuals (true labels).

-Reference dataset is the first dataset that serves as a basis for the comparison.
+Reference dataset serves as a basis for the comparison.

 In practice, you can use it in different combinations:

-If you have a single dataset, pass it as "Reference".
-This only works for the Performance reports.
-In other cases, the tool expects two datasets to perform the statistical tests.
+You can generate a Performance report for a single dataset.
+Pass it as "Reference".
+In other cases, we need two datasets to run the statistical tests.

 Right now, you cannot choose a custom name for your dataset.

 Note: earlier, we referred to the second dataset as "Production".
 You might notice that in some older examples.

 Evidently includes a set of pre-built Reports.
 Each of them addresses a specific aspect of the data or model performance.

 Evidently calculates a number of metrics and statistical tests in each report, and generates interactive visualizations.